 The festival itself is held for a little over a week with lots of different events and performances around Jinhae, many of them related to Korea’s military.

-Main Places to See the Blossoms in Jinhae
+Main Places to Go During the Jinhae Cherry Blossom Festival

 The main blossom points in Jinhae are actually a bit spread apart — as in you can’t necessarily walk everywhere quickly.
 For example, the two famous sites — the stream and the train station — sit 3km away from each other!
 Here’s a quick breakdown: